English Idioms starting with "C"

 hold all the cards: to be in complete control of something.

-- He may be the new manager but his secretary holds all the cards — she’s been working here for more than 20 years and has good relationships with everyone.
+• Example: He may be the new manager but his secretary holds all the cards—she’s been working here for more than 20 years and has good relationships with everyone.

 in the cards: to be expected to happen.

-lay all one’s cards on the table: explain everything that you know truthfully and completely.
+lay all your cards on the table: explain everything that you know truthfully and completely.

 CARE

-someone couldn’t care less (someone could care less): to not care about something.
+someone couldn’t care less: to not care about something.

 take care (of yourself): used in spoken English to say goodbye.

-take care of (someone/something): to handle a situation or be responsible for something/someone.
+take care of (someone/something): to handle a situation or be responsible for something or someone.

 who cares?: Used in spoken English to say you don’t care about something/are not interested in something because it’s not important.

-- Who cares what day you do the grocery shopping as long as you are able to buy the food.
+• Example: Who cares what day you do the laundry as long as you get it done.

 CARRY